 From a treatment standpoint, in The Master Handbook of Acoustics, states there should be, “an effectively anechoic path between the monitor loudspeakers and the listener’s ears.”
 What they called “anechoic” is today called a reflection-free zone.
 The most obvious way to achieve an anechoic condition is through absorption.
 Though diffusion is sometimes the right solution in the context of a design that supports it, in most existing problematic spaces absorption is not only more effective, but also a simpler, less expensive option.
 2″ thick panels made from rigid fiberglass or rockwool are the most common product used to treat reflection points, but 4″ panels are a great option when additional bass trapping is desired.

 Usually panels are placed on the hard surfaces to the left and right of the mix position and also as a cloud on the ceiling above.
-Though the early reflection points can be located by geometrically calculating them using your speakers dispersion characteristics, an easier way to do is by using the “mirror trick”.
+Though the early reflection points can be located by geometrically calculating them using your speaker’s reflections dispersion characteristics, an easier way to do is by using the first reflection point “mirror trick”.
 Here’s how to do it:

 Sit at your listening position as you normally would when listening or mixing.
 Starting with the left wall, have a friend hold a mirror up against the wall next at your speaker height, then move toward the back of the room.
 When you can see the reflection of the left speaker in the mirror, mark that spot.
 That’s your first reflection point.
 Continue moving down the wall, and when you can see the right speaker, mark that spot.
 That is your other reflection point.
 Switch walls and repeat.
 If you’re dealing with multiple seating locations, repeat this process for each seat.